 Familiarize yourself with the divorce laws in your state, and start as soon as you think a divorce is quite possible.

 State law guides the court in deciding your divorce and finances.
 For example, if you live in a ‘community property state,’ everything you’ve acquired during your marriage will be considered joint property that belongs to you and your partner equally.
 These states include:

 Divorce affects the tax you and your partner will have to pay once you’ve separated.
 There are all sorts of tax-related issues you’ll have to solve, from whether your attorney fees are tax-deductible to which of you will get the tax exemption for your dependents’ child support.

 Become aware of all the tax issues that will probably arise after your separation.
 Taxes will affect your income and outgo.

 9) Seeking Financial Revenge On Your Ex

-Divorce can be highly emotional, and if the split isn’t amicable, it can be tempting to seek revenge on your ex, especially through money.
+Divorce can be highly emotional, and if the split isn’t amicable, it can be tempting to seek revenge on your ex, primarily through money.

 10) Being Too Emotional